 - Report all crimes and suspicious activities to police

-I would rather see my neighbours on our street instead of police patrols or citizen patrolling in vests with flashlight.
+I would rather see my neighbours on our street instead of police patrols or citizen patrolling dressed in vests with flashlights.
 There are already people walking in my neighbourhood.
 So walking with more than one purpose is easy.
 Whether you are out for an evening walk, going to the park or just to the bus stop, you can make a difference by paying attention to what belongs in your neighbourhood and reporting suspicious activities.
 Say hello, be observant and look out for your neighbours and neighbourhood. #walkyourblock

 Education is a key component in creating safer neighbourhoods.
 Then number if property crimes can be reduced when residents practice good crime prevention strategies.
 Removing opportunities can reduce the likelihood of becoming a victim.
 Ask yourself, could someone “take it” easily?
 If so, make it harder: